 - Showcase and put a spotlight on Europe’s diverse wealth of contemporary fiction.

 - Raise the profile of winning authors outside their home country and help them cross borders and reach broader readership.

 - Raise general awareness and stimulate interest in the whole book sector about the literary diversity in Europe.

 - Promote actively the publishing, translation, selling and reading of books from other European countries.

 - Encourage transnational circulation of literature, both in Europe and beyond.

-As a specific action within Music Moves Europe, the European Union seeks to highlight and promote the diversity of the European repertoire with a new European Union Prize for popular and contemporary music: The Music Moves Talent Awards.
+As a specific action within Music Moves Europe, the EU highlights and promote the diversity of contemporary European music with the Music Moves Talent Awards.

 Since 2019, the annual awards celebrate emerging artists.
 The Prize is implemented by Eurosonic Noorderslag (ESNS) in partnership with Reeperbahn Festival and co-funded by Creative Europe programme with the support of an alliance of European music industry partners.
 The Music Moves Europe Award winners receive €10,000.